FACTBOX-A state-by-state look at some of the U.S. Postal Service's cuts | Business

 * As of Aug.
 16 it had already decommissioned 95% of its target, according to a lawsuit filed jointly by the Urban League, Common Cause and the League of Women Voters. * Overall DeJoy's plans would have decommissioned 10% of the sorting machines in Postal Service's inventory, the lawsuit said, citing Postal Service planning documents.

-* Postal Service officials did not immediately respond to a request for comment.
+* Postal Service officials did not respond to a request for comment.
 STATE-BY-STATE

 The following are state-by-state cuts highlighted in a lawsuit filed by the state of Washington, including in the election battlegrounds of Michigan and Wisconsin: * Michigan said the loss of machinery in a Pontiac facility has reduced processing capacity by 394,000 pieces of mail per hour.